Sourdough Pumpkin Cinnamon Rolls

 Really, I can’t think of anything better than a cool autumn morning sitting next to the fireplace with a cup of coffee and a warm, gooey pumpkin spice cinnamon roll.

 Ok, but to be fair, here on the North Carolina coast, we are months away from weather cold enough to enjoy a fire (our climate is fire).
-But even here, as soon as the sunlight shifts to its autumn hue, I crave everything pumpkin.
+But even here, as soon as the sunlight shifts to its autumn hue, I crave all the fall flavors.

-My daughter and I picked out pumpkins together at a local farmers market, and they are on display in my house.
-I’ve already made my first pumpkin-shaped sourdough bread, and sourdough pumpkin cobbler is on the fall rotation, along with, of course, pumpkin cinnamon rolls.
+My daughter and I picked out pumpkins together at a local farmers’ market, and they are on display in my house.
+I’ve already made my first pumpkin-shaped sourdough bread, sourdough apple cider donuts, and sourdough pumpkin cobbler is on the fall rotation, along with, of course, pumpkin cinnamon rolls.

 This is a classic sourdough cinnamon roll recipe, but it’s made with pumpkin dough and spiced with fall flavors.